OlivierJM/scripts/README.md

 # commit
 The commit script does the basic git commands(add, commit and push) it takes in an argument of your commit message Please don't forget to give it a commit message
+Export the path to the commit script and add an alias in .bashrc (like) and run it with just typing 'c' from anywhere